So You Woke Up With A Sore Jaw

 The real underlying causes of bruxism and teeth clenching may vary from one case to the next.
 One patient’s bruxism may be purely a stress response while another patient may have an unbalanced bite and concurrent sleep apnea.
 To get a better picture of bruxism and how to treat it, it is essential to talk to a qualified dental specialist.
 Patients should consider dental procedures that actively improve dental aesthetics and protect teeth.

-Depending on the type and severity, any of the treatment as mentioned above could work alongside essential preventative self-care practices such as mindfully managing stress and engaging in healthy and relaxing activities such as exercise.
+Depending on the type and severity, any of the treatments mentioned above could work alongside essential preventative self-care practices such as mindfully managing stress and engaging in healthy and relaxing activities such as exercise.
 Mild bruxers with mostly healthy teeth can use mouthguards to protect their teeth.
 Those with abraded or damaged teeth, including children, may require full crown restoration to help protect compromised teeth and prevent further degradation from constant grinding.

 Finally, those with severely damaged teeth may also opt for a dental implant-based solution such as conventional dental implants or All On 4 dental implants.
 It is important to note, however, that aesthetic restorations must still be protected from bruxing.